advantageous/ddp-client-java/README.md

 converter is a JSON converter, but an EJSON converter would be handy in the future.

 ###RPCClient
 The RPC client is used to call Meteor.method functions.
-The call requires callbacks for success and failure.
+The call method requires callbacks for success and failure.